Truroer/SellMyStuff/README.md

 # SellMyStuff

-SellMyStuff is a web app offering a market place with shippment option calculation based on detected location of potential buyer.
+I delevoped a module to calculate a package shipping cost from different providers, based on the user location, and item characteristics.
+This basic demo app shows the module integrated in a simple marketplace.

 ## Screenshots